-OVERVIEW: FirstEnergy gives both modest and large amounts to disease-focused organizations under its commitment to health and safety.
+OVERVIEW: FirstEnergy funds disease-focused organizations under its commitment to health and safety.
 But these organizations must do their work in a community that receives FirstEnergy services.

-First Energy grants are on the small side and typically don’t go above $5,000.
 The FirstEnergy Foundation does not accept unsolicited applications.
-Do not let this deter you.
-The foundation encourages you to make contact with local FirstEnergy management.
-The foundation also encourages you to reach out to the staff of its Community Involvement Department.
+However, the foundation encourages contact through its local FirstEnergy management.
+The foundation also encourages applicants to reach out to the staff of its Community Involvement Department.
 The foundation offers a grant application online.